Kang-Jh/babel-plugin-not-js-import-remover/README.md

 The original purpose is removing CSSs and images import statments from react components when trying to SSR.

+## Installation

+using npm:

+`npm install --save-dev babel-plugin-not-js-import-remover`

+or using yarn:

+`yarn add babel-plugin-not-js-import-remover -D`

 ## Caution

 You **Must** use this plugin before @babel/plugin-transform-modules-commonjs or plugins shuch that converting import statements to require calls,